Field Sobriety Tests in Wake County

 Following a refusal of a field sobriety test, it is highly recommended to consult an experienced DWI/DUI attorney.
 An experienced attorney will adequately inform the driver of his or her options, attempt to suppress or exclude any evidence, fight for dismissal of the case, and/or provide a strong defense on the driver’s behalf.

-If you have been arrested for refusing a field sobriety test or DWI because of ultimately failing a field sobriety test, contact DWI defense attorneys at the Coolidge Law Firm at (919) 239-8448 to schedule a free attorney review of your case.
+If you have been arrested for refusing a field sobriety test or DWI because of ultimately failing a field sobriety test, contact DWI defense attorneys at the Coolidge Law Firm at (919) 239-8448 or fill out the contact form below to schedule a free attorney review of your case.
 The experienced attorneys at Coolidge Law Firm will fight zealously to get the best result in your case based on your unique circumstances.

 The attorneys at Coolidge Law Firm defend clients throughout North Carolina, including Raleigh, Cary, Morrisville, Apex, Wake Forest, Knightdale, Fuquay-Varina, Holly Springs, and Garner.